Learn how to create a smoke shaped image using a range of photo manipulation techniques in Adobe Photoshop.

 Set layer opacity back to 100%.

-Once you are happy with result, merge all layers except background layer with portrait.
+Once you are happy with the result, merge all layers except background layer with portrait.
 We have only two layers: portrait layer and smoke layer.

 With smoke layer selected, apply Image > Adjustments > Hue/Saturation.